whiskers-of-hope/whiskers-of-hope.github.io/index.md

 ![Pounce](/images/pounce.jpg)

 Pounce is a very pretty young male cat with the softest fur in the world.
 He loves to be snuggled and brushed and will purr just because he's around you!
 He's a little shy but once he decided you're his friend he's always excited to see you.
-Pounce used to live with a dog and a baby, so now he's looking for somewhere a bit ... quieter!
+He loves to chase his toys and jump around, he's really fast!

 ## About